c1ay/scenarios/kubernetes-based-CICD-practical-bootcamp/lab-13-automated-multi-branch-publishing-based-on-jenkins/step6.md

 Why do we need so many stages here, can't we use one?

-One is definitely possible, but the configuration of different environment applications may be different, if you use a stage will need to do a high degree of abstraction, in order to facilitate the definition of different environments, so the definition of different stages for different environments.
+It is definitely possible to use one, but the configuration of different environment applications may be different, if you use a stage will need to do a high degree of abstraction, in order to facilitate the definition of different environments, so it defines a different stage for different environments.